 Your attorney will need the name, address and nationality details about the creators of the design and the person/company who will own the patent.

-The process and timing of events after making an application vary by country but typically involve:
+The process and timing of events after making an application varies by country but typically involves:

 Examination – in many countries designs are not granted automatically and are first examined to check that all the requirements have been met, this includes conducting prior art searching to determine if the design is novel.